 Warm Spring skin appears bright thanks to its medium-high contrast in features.
 It can range from fair to medium (with ethnic skin types this must be considered within your race if you are fair or medium).
 A yellow undertone can show up on the skin as a sun-kissed look on you, sometimes only noticeable with a tan.

 As I said, figuring out your season within the colour analysis system is tricky.
 Despite having very different colour palettes, each season can share similar characteristics.
 For example, Warm Springs and True Winters have a bright, clear appearance which can often lead to confusion.
+This varies across ethnicities unless you’re a Bright Spring (more on that coming soon) and the contrast is usually much higher.

-An easy way to distinguish these two seasons is to look at your undertone.
+An easy way to distinguish these two seasons Cool Winter and Warm Autumn is to look at your undertone.
 If there’s a blue or pink undertone to your skin, you’re likely a winter type.
 While a yellowness to your skin indicates that you’re likely a spring type.
-If you’re a Warm Spring you can rock bright mustards and intense khaki greens – while a True Winter will find these colours very hard to pull off without looking washed out and needing lots of makeup.

 If you’d like to complete your own DIY colour analysis and discover which colours make you shine, then my online personal styling course is a great option for you.